claasd/caffoa.net/readme.md

 * It uses [OpenAPI.NET](https://github.com/microsoft/OpenAPI.NET) for parsing the openapi spec.
 * It uses a copy of version 2.0.1 of [JsonSubtypes](https://github.com/manuc66/JsonSubTypes)

+# Json.NET vs. System.Text.Json
+Caffoa was developed with Json.NET as background framework.
+However, after experimental support for System.Text.Json in version 2.0, caffoa now supports both frameworks.
+Starting with version 4.0, System.Text.Json will become a first class citizen as well, and both frameworks will live side by side.
+There is a page for System.Text.Json: [growing support for System.Text.Json](readme.system.text.json.md)

 # Migrating from 1.x
-* The is a [Migration guide](migration_1_to_2.md) to goude you from migrtion from 1.x to 2.x.
+* The is a [Migration guide](migration_1_to_2.md) to goude you from migrtion from 1.x to a more modern version.
-* Starting with 2.x, there is [Experimental support for System.Text.Json](readme.system.text.json.md)

 # Required nuget packages
 You will need to install the following nuget packages:
 * `Microsoft.NET.Sdk.Functions` obviously
 * `Microsoft.Azure.Functions.Extensions` for function dependency injection
-* `CdIts.Caffoa.Json.Net` for caffoa interfaces and default implementations
+* `CdIts.Caffoa.Json.Net` or `CdIts.Caffoa.System.Text.Json` for caffoa interfaces and default implementations
 * Optional: `Microsoft.Azure.WebJobs.Extensions.DurableTask` if you want to inject `[DurableClient]` into your methods

 # Usage